ICC World Cup: Ind vs Pak statistics don't matter, says MS Dhoni

-Skipper MS Dhoni makes it clear he is not a sucker for numbers and records even as the focus will be on India continuing their 5-0 World Cup reign over arch-rivals Pakistan in the high-voltage clash today
+Skipper MS Dhoni makes it clear he is not a sucker for records even as the focus will be on India continuing their 5-0 World Cup reign over arch-rivals Pakistan in the high-voltage clash today

 Adelaide: The Indian and Pakistani teams have changed since the two met in a World Cup match that India won four years ago in Mohali.